-Benefit expenses for life insurance contracts and investment contracts with discretionary participation include:
+Benefit expenses for life insurance contracts and investment contracts with discretionary participation benefits include:

-- All benefits once they have been settled by the beneficiary; - Technical interest and policyholders' participation that may be included in those benefits; - Changes in technical reserves; - All costs incurred in the management and payment of benefits.
+- all benefits since they have been the subject of a payment to the beneficiary; - technical interest and policyholders' participation that may be included in those benefits; - changes in technical reserves; - all costs incurred in the management and payment of benefits.

-Non-life insurance benefits expenses mainly include benefits and expenses paid, as well as the change in claim reserves payable.
+Non-life insurance benefits expenses mainly include benefits and expenses paid, as well as the change in outstanding claims reserves.